mantidproject/mantid/Code/Mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

 In the setup tab you can set the details of the remote and/or local compute resources.
 Importantly, here is where you can set you username and password to log into the remote compute resource.
+To be able to run jobs remotely you first need to log into the remote compute resource.
+Once you log in, an automatic mechanism will periodically query the status of jobs (for example every minute).
+You can also update it at any time by clicking on the refresh button.

 .. interface:: Tomographic Reconstruction
   :widget: setupTab